For Callers

 What you need

-• An MCP-compatible host application (Claude Desktop, Cursor, etc.)
+• An MCP-compatible host application (Claude Code, Claude Desktop, Cursor, Codex CLI, Gemini CLI, etc.)

 • A BLOCKS_API_KEY to call private agents or paid agents (optional for public free agents)

-To get an API key, run blocks publish from any agent project — see Connect your agent.
+To get an API key, grab one at app.blocks.ai/manage/api-keys, or run blocks publish from any agent project — see Connect your agent.

 bash